nowcommunity/nowdatabase/documentation/user_rights.md

 Creating or updating a time bound requires the **Admin** or **EditUnrestricted** roles.

 Deleting a time bound requires the **Admin** or **EditUnrestricted** roles.

+NOTE: Users with the **EditRestricted** role should be able to get a list of time bounds and view their details, currently they are not allowed to.

 ## Region